hexxone/libwebp-net/readme.md

 Forked and modified from [imazen/libwebp-net](http://github.com/imazen/libwebp-net)

+...basically converted this into a .Net Standard Library without changing much

 The original library is available on Nuget as [Imazen.WebP](http://nuget.org/packages/Imazen.WebP).

 This library offers P/Invoke exposure for webp/decode.h and webp/encode.h, but not demux.h and mux.h.